 Sae Hoon Stan Chung is an award winning writer and much loved columnist.
 He was born in Seoul, Korea and raised in Canada.
 He has written, and spoken widely, in both public and academic forums.
 He completed his PhD at the University of British Columbia.
 He is currently Vice President Academic and Applied Research at the College of the Rockies.

 I Held My Breath For A Year, is his second book and follows the critically acclaimed Global Citizen.
 When Stan first started writing his columns he didn’t think anybody would care to hear about his parents, their struggles, and his upbringing as the son of a Korean-born United Church minister.
 Stan continues to takes risks and write his column while trying to balance his work and family life.
-He is married with two children.
-He spends his time between West Kelowna and Cranbrook, BC.
-Visit his website at stanchung.ca
+He is married with two children and currently resides in Cranbrook, BC.

 Donald S. MacIntosh